mfkiwl/openCologne-PCIE/README.md

   <img width="60%" src="0.doc/images/PHY-Layers.JPG">
 </p>

 The GateMate SerDes has thus far not been used in the PCIE context.
 It is therefore reasonable to expect issues with physical layer, which may falter for signal integrity, jitter, or some other reason.
-Luckily, the project has teamed up with CologneChip developers, who will own the PHY layer up to and including **P**hysical **I**nterface for **P**CI **E**xpress (PIPE) 👍.
-We have even separated this technology-specific work into a directory of their own, see **`2.rtl.PHY`**.
+Luckily, we has teamed up with CologneChip developers, who will own the PHY layer up to and including **P**hysical **I**nterface for **P**CI **E**xpress (PIPE) 👍.
+Their technology-specific work is clearly separated in a directory of their own, see **`2.rtl.PHY`**.

-> By adhering to PIPE architecture, we can clearly separate generic (i.e. "logic" only) from the FPGA-specific RTL.
-This does not mean that all of our RTL is portable to other vendors, but rather that it's structured in a way that facilitates future ports, with only a thin layer of code on the physical side of the PIPE interface that would need to be revisited.
-Being a small subsection of the overall design, we are thereby saving a good chunk of porting effort.
+> By adhering to PIPE architecture, we avoid mixing the generic (i.e. "logic" only) design part with FPGA-specific RTL.
+This does not mean that all of our RTL is portable to other vendors, but rather that it is structured in a way that facilitates future ports, with only a thin layer of code behind PIPE interface that needs to be revisited.
+That's a small subsection of the overall design, which thereby saves a good amount of porting effort.

 ## Future outlook